Holy Transfiguration Serbian Orthodox Monastery (Milton, Ontario)

-The monastery is located in the Niagara Escarpment area protected by UNESCO.
-The monastery is located within easy reach of Ontario's largest cities with a significant number of Serbian colonies: a half-hour drive from Toronto to the east, Hamilton to the south, and Kitchener to the west.
-The monastery church is located on a hill called Tabor Hill and is the central part of the Burlington–Milton Parish.

-Next to the monastery church, there is also the first Serbian cemetery in Canada, a bishop's palace, a library, a children's play area, as well as a picnic area with a summer pavilion, kitchens, a fishing pond, and sports fields for soccer, volleyball, and basketball.
+Next to the monastery church, there is also the first Serbian cemetery in Canada, a bishop's palace, a library, a children's playground, as well as a picnic area with a summer pavilion, kitchens, a fishing pond, and sports fields for soccer, volleyball, and basketball.

 History

-The aspiration of the Serbian community in Canada to build their own monastery was expressed in the hopes of Saint Bishop Nikolaj (Velimirović).
-The realization of these aspirations began with the formation of an independent diocese and the arrival of the Bishop of Canada Georgije (Đokić) at the head of the diocese.
+The aspiration of the Serbian community in Canada to build their own monastery was expressed in the hopes of Bishop Nikolaj Velimirović.
+The realization of these aspirations began with the formation of an independent diocese and the arrival of the Bishop of Canada Georgije Đokić at the head of the diocese.
 The land of about twenty hectares on which the Holy Transfiguration Monastery was later built was found and purchased in early 1988.
-The consecration of the land was performed on October 2, 1988.
+The consecration of the land was performed in 1988.
 Marija Jovin, an architect from Serbia, was commissioned to prepare, on instructions of Bishop Georgije, the monastery plans.
 In addition to the aforementioned Marija Jovin, architect Richard Reichard of the Snider Reichard March Architects firm also helped considerably in the building of the monastery church.
 The main designer of the monastery was engineer Branko Dželetović, while construction was also carried out by master builder Ranko Vukosavljević.
-The model of the monastery, built by the brother of the Kaona Monastery and the then-secretary of the Diocese of Canada Milutin (Knežević), was exhibited and presented for the first time on August 12, 1989.
+The model of the monastery, built by the brother of the Kaona Monastery and the then-secretary of the Diocese of Canada Milutin Knežević, was exhibited and presented for the first time in 1989.

-The foundation stone of the future monastery was consecrated by the Serbian Patriarch Pavle on October 21, 1992.
+The foundation stone of the future monastery was consecrated by the Serbian Patriarch Pavle in 1992.
 The concelebrants were Metropolitan of Montenegro and the Littoral Amfilohije (Radović), Metropolitan of Midwestern America Christopher (Kovacevich), Metropolitan of New Gračanica Irinej (Kovačević), Bishop of Žiča Stefan (Boca), Bishop of Niš Irinej (Gavrilović), Bishop of Canada Georgije (Đokić), and Bishop of Eastern America Mitrofan (Kodić).
 On the diocesan estate in Milton, Patriarch Pavle signed a charter that was later incorporated into the foundations of the monastery church.